benburgers/InternationalStandards/README.md

 | `BenBurgers.InternationalStandards.Iso.IO`               | Features for reading Code Tables from authorities.                     |
 | `BenBurgers.InternationalStandards.Iso.Json`             | Features for serializing and deserializing codes in JSON.              |

-Please refer to the README files of the respective packages for more details.
+Please refer to [NuGet](https://www.nuget.org/profiles/benburgers) to download the packages and [GitHub](https://github.com/users/benburgers/projects/1) for the source code.